25 June 2018

-We follow permits, quarantine processes and international conventions that help us move plant material between countries; we can’t just take them.
+We follow permits, quarantine processes and international conventions that help us to move plant material between countries.

 Now, we are focused on building up the resources and abilities of our partners to better meet their own obligations to international agreements like the Convention on Biodiveristy and the Global Strategy for Plant Conservation.

-You can see the Velvet Daisy Bush (Olearia pannosa subsp. cardiophylla) from the Flinders Ranges in South Australia.
-Come to the glasshouse yourself to learn about this long-lived marvel and the threats it currently faces in the wild.
+Visit the glasshouse to learn about this long-lived marvel and the threats it currently faces in the wild.